gautam-deshmukh/black-scholes-sensitivity-lab/README.md

 ## Project background

 This project originally began as a single Python script (`black-scholes.py`) that implemented Black-Scholes pricing and Greeks-based sensitivity analysis.
-It was later refactored into a structured GitHub repository with modular files for pricing, Greeks, utilities, and the command-line interface.
+I later refactored it into a structured GitHub repository with modular files for pricing, Greeks, utilities, testing, and visualization so the project would be easier to maintain, extend, and showcase.

 ## Features

 - Black-Scholes pricing for European call and put options
 - Greeks-based sensitivity analysis
 - Modular Python code structure
+- Automated test coverage for pricing correctness
-- Room for plots, experiments, and tests
+- Visualization support for sensitivity analysis
 - Refactored from a single-file script into a cleaner project layout

 ## Repository structure